OnurKerimoglu/fabm-nflexpd/README.md

 # A few words on NflexPD, the Nutrient- flexible Phytoplankton - Detritus model

-This is the 'Carbon-based' version of the model described by Kerimoglu et al., GMDD (2021) (https://doi.org/10.5194/gmd-2020-396), specific equation numbers in which are referred to in the model code.
+This is the 'Carbon-based' version of the model described by Kerimoglu et al., to be submitted.
+An N-based version was described by Kerimoglu et al., 2021 (https://doi.org/10.5194/gmd-2020-396).
 A previous, non-FABM version was originally introduced by Smith et al. 2016, Journal of Plankton Research 38, 977–992 (https://doi.org/10.1093/plankt/fbv038).

 # Obtaining the code and building
 Obtain the FABM-NflexPD code: